startupsAI presentationspitch deckfundraisingfounder

 6. Runway: Months of cash remaining at current burn rate.

 AI helps by: Generating a consistent template structure each month so you just fill in the numbers.
-Use the SlideMate editor to maintain the same format month after month—investors appreciate consistency because it lets them track your progress over time.
+Use the SlidesMate editor to maintain the same format month after month—investors appreciate consistency because it lets them track your progress over time.

 For a detailed template and best practices, read our guide on how to write monthly investor updates.